 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative more potential archaeological and cultural resources to urban development pressures.
 UGA expansions along shorelines would occur in four UGAs (Silverdale, Central Kitsap, West Bremerton, and Port Orchard).
 This alternative would also remove urban designation and incentive for redevelopment along Barker Creek. cultural resources to urban development pressures than either alternative.
 Greater UGA expansions along shorelines than would occur under Alternative 2 are proposed for the Silverdale UGA.
 In addition, there are more UGA expansions around creeks and valleys under Alternative 3 than Alternative 2.
 Expansions into these areas occur in the Silverdale and Gorst UGAs.
 Cultural resources- Silverdale sub-area Same as countywide analysis.
 Several locally significant historic and archaeological sites could potentially be affected by development pressure due to UGA expansion, particularly along shorelines.
 Several locally significant historic and archaeological sites could potentially be affected by development pressure due to UGA expansion, particularly along shorelines.
 Alternative 3 entails greater expansion along shorelines than Alternative 2.
 Same as Alternative 2.
-Mitigation measures atures such as existing or proposed polic tial Mitigation Measures are proposed: cies, and in addition to Applicable Regu ulations and Commitments such as better preserve and enhance cu to the building and zoning codes veloped to promote improved ongoing co ltural resources.
-Such coordination wou s could be considered that provide a varie cant sites.
+Mitigation measures atures such as existing or proposed polic tial Mitigation Measures are proposed: cies, and in addition to Applicable Regu ulations and Commitments such as better preserve and enhance cu to the building and zoning codes veloped to promote improved ongoing control lural resources.
+Such coordination wou is could be considered that provide a varietant sites.
 Additionally, code amendment tribal agencies.
 Id be in addition to coordination with St ety of forms of assistance to developer ate agencies.
-Further amendments s and property owners to account for Significant unavoidable adverse impacts Future development activities could thin Kitsap County will increase pressure d disturb or destroy previously undiscove of federal, state, and local laws should re red as well as registered historic and a rchaeological artifacts and
+Further amendments s and property owners to account for Significant unavoidable adverse impacts Future growth and development within Kitsap County will increase pressure for the redevelopment of historic and archaeologically significant sites.
+Future development activities could disturb or destroy previously undiscovered as well as registered historic and archaeological artifacts and structures.
+Consistent application of federal, state, and local laws should reduce the potential for impacts on cultural resources.